VallinP/easyFlow/README.md

 # easyFlow
 easyFlow : An easy to do unsupervised analysis for mass and flow cytometry data

-easyFlow is coming soon !
+beta-test :
+easyFlow is available for collaboration only today.
+Please contact us at : patrice.vallin@inserm.fr